viniciusgasparin/alura-vmg-bytebank/README.md

 # Bytebank

-This project was created to study angular as a front-end application.
+This project was created for angular study porpouse as a front-end application.
 The classes were provided by alura. (www.alura.com)

 ## Development server